Images: Bryan Versteeg, spacehabs.com; Raymond Cassel; NASA

 The emergence of partially and fully reusable rocket boosters and other efficient means of reaching orbit will result in more efficient and reliable launch vehicles or methods with faster turnaround times and higher launch rates.
 These improvements will significantly lower the cost of access to space, allowing a much larger launch market which then could further assist in launch cost reduction due to higher demand.
 These improvements will also enable multiple new uses of space which are currently too expensive for practical use.
 Such uses could include space solar power, space tourism to orbit, and additional types of commercial uses of orbital space.

 Progress on this milestone will be demonstrated as new uses, such as those given above, become affordable.
-The attainment of this Milestone is nearing.
+Significant progress toward this milestone is likely to be made within a few years.

 COMPONENTS (methods of fully reaching this Milestone)